Guru Angad: Langar and community work

 Guru Angad is notable for systematising the institution of langar in all Sikh gurdwara premises, where visitors from near and far could get a free simple meal in a communal seating.
 He also set the rules and training method for volunteers (sevadars) who operated the kitchen, placing emphasis on treating it as a place of rest and refuge, being always polite and hospitable to all visitors.

 Angad visited other places and centres established by Guru Nanak for the preaching of Sikhism.
 He established new centres and thus strengthened its base.

-Mall Akhara
+Wrestling

 19th century watercolour of two Sikh wrestlers in a match.

 Angad, being a great patron of wrestling, started a Mall Akhara (wrestling arena) system where physical exercises, martial arts, and wrestling was taught as well as health topics such as staying away from tobacco and other toxic substances.
 He placed emphasis on keeping the body healthy and exercising daily.
 He founded many such Mall Akharas in many villages including a few in Khandur.
 Typically the wrestling was done after daily prayers and also included games and light wrestling.